gojek/ziggurat/README.md

 ## Description

-Ziggurat is a framework built to simplify Multi-Stream processing on Kafka.
+Ziggurat is a framework built to simplify Stream processing on Kafka.
 It can be used to create a full-fledged Clojure app that reads and processes messages from Kafka.
 Ziggurat is built with the intent to abstract out
 ```
 - reading messages from Kafka